samflavin/Materia-UI-Panda/README.md

 ## Required Features (Base Mode)

-The Panda Pantry needs web application to view and manage their list of available foods.
+The Panda Pantry needs a web application to view and manage their list of available foods.

 ### Inventory Component
 The current pantry items should be displayed on the page in a table.
 Combine the quantity & measure together (for display) in one column.
 For example if the quantity is '200' and the measure is 'lbs', display this together as '200 lbs'.